uts-cic/tap-notebooks-zeppelin/README.md

+# tap-notebooks-zeppelin

+These are Apache Zeppelin notebooks that utilise TAP.
+This repo has been adapted from one setup for LASI'17 workshop.
+Those files remain, but are archived in the lasi17 directory as they were written for tapv1 (REST based).

+The top level files utilise the current version of TAP which presents a GraphQL API.

-# LASI'17 - Writing Analytics Workshop
+### LASI'17 - Writing Analytics Workshop

 These are the resources for the [LASI'17 Writing Analytics Workshop](http://lasi.solaresearch.org/workshop-list-17/), 13-15 June 2017, [University of Michigan](http://umich.edu), Ann Arbor, USA.